 @_ethiopiangold

-So my little cousin was selling water and didn’t have a allow so this lady determined to call the cops on eight 12 month antiques. #PermitPatty
+My little cousin was selling water and didn’t have an allowance, so this lady was determined to call the cops on eight 12-month-old antiques. #PermitPatty

 11:05 PM – Jun 23, 2018